IncipioVincero/KernelX/README.md

 - Framework (e.g., PyTorch, TensorFlow)
 - Any custom layers or changes to standard models-->
 - Two convolution kernels are presented: one with inline ptx add to manage memory and the other without it.
-- Kernels are compiled to PTX and SASS using **compilation.sh** script [Path: KernelX/src/Compilation/compilation.sh]
+- Kernels are compiled to PTX and SASS using **compilation.sh** script [KernelX/src/Compilation/compilation.sh]
 - .SASS and .ptx files are created to allowe for comparison of instructions used.
 -